azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![Index options for CORS are displayed.
 The All options is selected.](media/2019-06-22-17-59-36.png "CORS Options")

-    >Note: The **All** setting allows search requests from other client applications to successfully execute.
+    >**Note**: The **All** setting allows search requests from other client applications to successfully execute.
 For a production application, you would choose the **Custom** option and enter the domain you will be receiving requests from.

 27. We need to capture the index query api key for the web.config files in the Visual Studio solution.
     - On the Search service blade, select Keys on the left-hand menu.